Stone of Setter

 Places like the Ring of Brodgar and the Standing Stones of Stenness attract visitors from all over the world every year, with people keen to experience a walk around these ancient stone circles.
 But head further afield across the islands and you'll find individual monoliths towering over the landscape that are well worth seeking out.

 The stone itself has plenty of character, having been shaped by thousands of years of wild weather.
-It's shrouded in lichen and moss and the conditions have given the stone a weathered and rippled appearance.
+It's shrouded in lichen and moss and the conditions have given it a weathered and rippled appearance.

-It's well worth the short walk to see, and Eday also offers some excellent walking and wildlife attractions, so make sure to pay this island a visit when you're in Orkney.
+It's well worth the short hike to see, and Eday also offers some excellent walking and wildlife attractions, so make sure to pay this island a visit when you're in Orkney.